-A specialized view controller that manages a radio-style selection interface.
+A container view controller that manages a radio-style selection interface, where the selection determines which child view controller to display.

 - iOS 2.0+